bencao/terminal-clock/README.md

       // which can be very useful for more complex autocompletion cases
       // const line = argv[5];

-      if (prevWord === "--mode") {
+      // for the 2nd position we return 2 possible candidates if the first word is --mode if (prevWord === "--mode") {
         process.stdout.write('12h 24h');
       }